Buytition/pub_docs/docs/TERMS.md

 <b>Services</b>

+<p>SaveNowClub is a platform that provides the following services to  registered users</p>

+<ol><li>manage and organize prediction / fact information to help user to navigate through uncertainties.</li>
-<p>SaveNowClub is a platform for registered users to manage memberships of buying groups, manage subscription to deal alerts and publish Price Paid or Price Offer Records for the purpose of conducting price research on target products/services.</p>
+<li>manage memberships of buying groups, manage subscription to deal alerts and publish Price Paid or Price Offer Records for the purpose of conducting price research on target products/services.</li></ol>

 <b>Right to the Services</b>